How to apply

 7. Apply for visa

 Depending on your nationality you may need to apply for a visa or residence permit to enter Czechia at the Czech Embassy in country of your origin.
 You should start your visa application process as soon as you have received the official letter of admission, especially if you are a non-EU citizen, as the whole procedure requires some paperwork and can take up to 60 days.
-Find out more information about the entry requirements at out webpage.
+Find out more information about the entry formalities.

 8. Arrange practical aspects of your arrival to czechia